Vic Fedeli: ONTC divestment

 On March 23, 2012, the province announced it would be selling the Ontario Northland Transportation Commission (ONTC).
 The ONTC is headquartered in North Bay, and several hundred workers employed within Nipissing would have been directly impacted by the move.
 The divestiture announcement was largely unanticipated as then-Liberal leader Dalton McGuinty had signed a pledge in 2002 to not privatize the corporation.

 In April, Fedeli revealed that the ONTC pension plan was underfunded by $150 million and challenged Northern Development and Mines Minister Rick Bartolucci to clarify the status of ONTC retirees' pensions and benefits.

 One of the charges levelled at the government over their handling of the ONTC file was that there had been a lack of consultation.
 In an effort to draw a contrast with this, Fedeli and his caucus colleague Norm Miller undertook a tour of northern communities to meet with various stakeholders in June 2012.
 The same month, Fedeli claimed the government would realize 'no savings' with the divestiture of the ONTC.

 With the election of Kathleen Wynne as Liberal leader and premier, a new cabinet was sworn in on February 11, 2013.
 Michael Gravelle took over the Ministry of Northern Development and Mines file and soon announced there would be no dramatic change in direction for the ONTC.
 On March 6, 2013, at Fedeli's request the Standing Committee on Public Accounts asked the auditor general to investigate the divestiture of the ONTC.
 On May 1, Fedeli claimed he had numbers showing the ONTC divestment would cost the government $530 million more than earlier estimates.
 Soon thereafter, Gravelle disclosed to a meeting of the Federation of Northern Ontario Municipalities in Parry Sound that "[w]e need to be open to options other than divestment", a shift in direction that he attributed to feedback he had received since taking over the northern development and mines portfolio.

 On September 18, 2013, the Standing Committee on Estimates approved a motion brought forward by Fedeli ordering the release of Ministry of Finance Documents relating to the ONTC in the months prior to the 2011 election.

 Following Patrick Brown's ouster as PC leader and leader of the official opposition, Fedeli assumed these positions on an interim basis.

 In government

 On June 29, 2018, Fedeli was sworn in as finance minister under newly the elected premier, Doug Ford.
 He was also appointed chair of Cabinet.

 After less than a year in the finance portfolio, Fedeli shuffled into the economic development, job creation and trade portfolio on June 20, 2019.
+The PCs had been slipping in the polls, partly due to spending cuts in Fedeli's April 2019 budget.